sns-sdks/python-facebook/README.rst

 Initial Api
 -----------

-Facebook has different type access tokens.
-You can use different access token to get different data.
+Facebook has different types of access tokens.
+You can use different access tokens to get different data.

 1. User Access Token
 #.
 App Access Token